mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 retroarch and associated emulators. (in-progress, debs need built)

 `emulation-src`
 Installs prerequisite packages for compiling emulation packages from source and then compiles and builds libretro packages from source (will take some time to install).
-See the [script header](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/master/scriptmodules/emu-from-source.shinc) for the latest test stats on build time.  (in-progress)
+See the [script header](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/master/scriptmodules/emu-from-source.shinc) for the latest test stats on build time.  (basic routines are done, some work left)

 `emulation-src-deps`
-Packages required for [building](https://wiki.debian.org/CreatePackageFromPPA) Debian packages from emulator source code (e.g. ppa:libretro/stable).
+Packages required for [building](https://wiki.debian.org/CreatePackageFromPPA) Debian packages from emulator source code (e.g. ppa:libretro/stable). (in-progress)

 `upnp-dlna`
 packages required UPnP / DLNA streaming from a mobile device (experimental / in-progres)